-- 3. Any member more than thirty minutes late for their scheduled time forfeits the remainder of their reservation period to any member desiring it. - 4.
-Adjust and/or Cancel schedules or portions of schedules you will not fly as soon as possible. - a.
+- 2. Members with at least a private pilot rating may schedule a plane for up to twelve days on a single schedule (only one full weekend is to be included). - 3.
+Any member more than thirty minutes late for their scheduled time forfeits the remainder of their reservation period to any member desiring it. - 4.
+Members should adjust portions of schedules you will not fly as soon as possible. - a.
 Members will be subject to a penalty of one hour's time if they: - i.
 Fail to fly during their schedule, or - ii.
-Cancel more than 30 minutes after the start of their schedule. - a.
+Cancel more than 30 minutes after the start of their schedule. - b.
 If the cancellation is due to weather, cancel/reschedule for a later time.
-Note in the log if you're at the airport or inform the Treasurer promptly. - b.
-If the cancellation is due to mechanical problems, note in the log, prepare a squawk and/or contact maintenance personnel, cancel the schedule and notify affected subsequent scheduled users. - b.
-If your schedule is overridden by a maintenance schedule you still must cancel your schedule to avoid the possibility of a fine if the maintenance is completed early. - c.
+Note in the log if you're at the airport or inform the Treasurer promptly. - c.
+If the cancellation is due to mechanical problems, note in the log, prepare a squawk and/or contact maintenance personnel, cancel the schedule and notify affected subsequent scheduled users. - d.
+If a schedule is overridden by a maintenance schedule, the member still must cancel the schedule to avoid the possibility of a fine if the maintenance is completed early. - e.
 As a courtesy to other members, cancel the remaining portion of schedules from the scheduling system upon return to DPA. - 5.
 Members flying local flights are expected to fly a reasonable part of their scheduled time. - a.
-Daily minimum flight time requirements of 1 hour for each weekday and 2 hours for Saturday or Sunday exist to improve utilization and sharing of our planes - b.
+Daily minimum flight time requirements of 1 hour for each weekday and 2 hours for Saturday or Sunday exist to improve utilization. - b.
 Daily minimum times are applicable to members with reservations: - i.
 Of six or more hours in a 24-hour period. - ii.
 For each 24-hour period from the start of a multi-day schedule. - 6.
 Members are expected to return aircraft on time. - a.
-Any member not returning an aircraft on time (except for mechanical or weather related reasons) may be subject to disciplinary action and/or fines. - b.
+Any member not returning an aircraft on time (except for mechanical or weather-related reasons) may be subject to disciplinary action and/or fines. - b.
 If a member becomes grounded away from DuPage Airport for any reason, including weather, they must advise the President or other Club Officer and members whose schedules will be affected. - i.
-Generally, it is the member's responsibility to return the aircraft to home base.
+Generally, it is the member's responsibility to return the aircraft to home base. - ii.

-- ii.
 The daily minimums will not apply until the aircraft is repaired, or the weather between the airport of departure and home base is flyable, with respect to the limitations of the aircraft and of the member involved. - iii.
 The aircraft must be returned on the first flyable day by the member or at their expense.